Gellybean/Mathfinder-Bot/README.md

 For usability, stats and expressions share a pool of variable names.

 **NOTE** — The default character sheet contains a number of both stats and expressions that represent the values you would find on any standard character sheet.
 This includes ability scores, saves, skills, cmb/cmd, modifiers, etc. Many of these values are important when using certain features, such as preset modifiers, that affect specific variables.
+Please let me know, and I will fix them.

 To view these values, use `/var` with the `List-Vars` option.